BryceBeagle/idiotic/modules/temp-sensor/README.md

 using I2C (TWI).
 Temperature is measured every 30 seconds and a 5 minute rolling average is reported to the server every 30 seconds.

-Temperature is reported in the following JSON format:
+Temperature is reported in °C the following JSON format:
 ```json
 {"temp" : "20.5"}
 ```